CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs: Large Language Models (LLMs)

+To address this challenge, \algname\ introduces a novel search method that is independent of data, gradients, and model weights.
+Specifically, \algname\ leverages only architectural information to identify vulnerable KV cache locations, enabling a gray-box attack that generalizes across models sharing the same architecture, regardless of their weights or domain.
+In essence, once vulnerable bit locations are identified offline for a given architecture, the attack can be transferred to other victim models with the same architecture.
+Our evaluation across five open-source LLMs demonstrates that flipping a single bit in the KV cache is sufficient to consistently induce attacker defined targeted outputs across multiple tasks.
+Our results provide key insights into a previously overlooked and critical vulnerability within LLMs, motivating the development of defense mechanisms that operate beyond the input and weight spaces.

+Our contributions are summarized as follows: \begin{itemize} \item We introduce the first gray-box Trojan attack on LLMs, \algname, which activates Trojan behavior using a single bit flip in KV cache. \item \algname\ employs a data-, weight-, and gradient-free search algorithm to identify the location of vulnerable bit in the KV cache. \item We provide extensive experiments on five LLMs and analysis demonstrating the effectiveness of \algname. \item Our proposed attack discloses a new attack surface and highlights the need for defense mechanisms beyond traditional input- and weight-based protections in LLMs. \end{itemize}

-\subsection{Large Language Models (LLMs)}
+\section{Large Language Models (LLMs)}

-LLMs typically consist of embedding layers, multi-head attention, and feedforward (MLP) layers, which collectively enable the modeling of rich linguistic and semantic dependencies \cite{NIPS2017_3f5ee243}.
+LLMs typically consist of embedding layers, multi-head attention, and feedforward (MLP) layers.
 During text generation, the model predicts the probability distribution of the next token based on the preceding context.
 Within each attention layer, Query (Q), Key (K), and Value (V) vectors are derived for each input token to measure contextual relevance throughout the sequence.
 Multiple attention heads operate in parallel to capture diverse token relationships, and their outputs are concatenated and linearly transformed to form the final attention representation.
-Using knowledge acquired from large-scale datasets, the model sequentially samples tokens to generate text that is coherent and contextually aligned with prior content.